Heavy Duty Type 2 Silt Barrier

-Triton Type 2 Silt Barriers are popularly used to contain turbidity and silt during dredging activities, pile driving, shoreline construction, or demolition work.
-Heavy Duty Type 2 turbidity barriers feature a strong bottom ballast, high strength top tension cables and a universal bulk connector.
-This design helps distribute weight for areas with moving water, currents, waves, or tides.
+Triton Type 2 Silt Barrier is popularly used to contain turbidity and silt during dredging activities, pile driving, shoreline construction, or demolition work.
+HD Type 2 turbidity barriers feature a strong bottom ballast, high strength top tension cables and a universal bulk connector.
+The design helps distribute weight for areas with moving water, currents, waves, or tides.

 |Product||Type 2 Heavy Duty||Type 2 HD Permeable|